husarion/panther_ros/panther_lights/README.md

 - `repeat` [*int*, default: **1**]: number of times the animation will be repeated.
 - `type` [*string*, required]: animation type, default animation types are: `image_animation`, `battery_animation`, `charging_animation`.

+> **Note**
+>
-> **Note**: Overall display duration of an animation is a product of a single image duration and repeat count.
+> Overall display duration of an animation is a product of a single image duration and repeat count.
 Result of `duration` x `repeat`  can't exceed 10 seconds.
 If animation fails to fulfill the requirement it will result in an error.

 #### ImageAnimation